Erupter20/my-dev-notes/class notes/class notes.md

 	3. operators :
 	4. iteration(loops)
 	5. switch
 	6. deep/shallow copy

+	   to do: JS switch questions

 day15
-	2. rust args(multiple argument handling)/ layer-wise de-structuring of API
+	7. rust args(multiple argument handling)/ layer-wise de-structuring of API
-	3. spreading an argument/ rust parameter
+	8. spreading an argument/ rust parameter
-	4. scoping (global, function and block) reference error, block scope (var is a function-scoped), local, lexical(hierarchal) environment scoping, scope-chaining 5.closure(very imp): (phenomena) combination of a function & lexical environment within which the function was declared, it creates an instance, which bypasses mark and sweep (GEC is must in this type of problem, do the GEC on paper)
+	9. scoping (global, function and block) reference error, block scope (var is a function-scoped), local, lexical(hierarchal) environment scoping, scope-chaining 5.closure(very imp): (phenomena) combination of a function & lexical environment within which the function was declared, it creates an instance, which bypasses mark and sweep (GEC is must in this type of problem, do the GEC on paper)
-	6. callback function - passed as an argument inside another function, that can be called later, used for async programming. functions that recieve a callback function are known as higher-order function.
+	10. callback function - passed as an argument inside another function, that can be called later, used for async programming. functions that recieve a callback function are known as higher-order function.
-	 7. idea-feasibility (ex- ordering an article)
+	 11. idea-feasibility (ex- ordering an article)
-	 8. IOC (Inversion Of Control)
+	 12. IOC (Inversion Of Control)
 		(modular programming approach - to check if each function in heirarchy is working correctly) problem 1: passing function, if an function doesn't run in its intented manner, the entire layout collapses, forming a callback-hell (used example- cooking noodles)
-	9. Pyramid of doom - callback-hell, it is a complex structure that is difficult to read, analyze and debug, FIX: Attaching of function
+	13. Pyramid of doom - callback-hell, it is a complex structure that is difficult to read, analyze and debug, FIX: Attaching of function
-	10. attaching a function (promises) {just the intro and requirement} - every async task returns a promise, initializing a promise initiates a promise state, two cases - (i) fulfilled (ii) rejected -> in either case, output is recieved. when fulfilled use *.then* when rejected use .catch -> .finally (end of task)
+	14. attaching a function (promises) {just the intro and requirement} - every async task returns a promise, initializing a promise initiates a promise state, two cases - (i) fulfilled (ii) rejected -> in either case, output is recieved. when fulfilled use *.then* when rejected use .catch -> .finally (end of task)
-	11. typeofFunction
+	15. typeofFunction
-	12. immediate invoke function expression (iffe)
+	16. immediate invoke function expression (iffe)

 	for interview: define scope-chaining.(parent and child are bound together, these boundings are known as closure) closure ( 2-button chain-problem ) . implementation of closure how to write an HOF (array.prototype)